Monarchy of Canada and the Indigenous peoples of Canada: Definition

 While treaties were signed between European monarchs and First Nations in North America as far back as 1676, the only ones that survived the American Revolution are those in Canada, which date to the beginning of the 18th century.
-Today, the main guide for relations between the monarchy and Canadian First Nations is King George III's Royal Proclamation of 1763; while not a treaty, it is regarded by First Nations as their Magna Carta or "Indian Bill of Rights", binding on not only the British Crown but the Canadian one as well, as the document remains a part of the Canadian constitution.
-The proclamation set parts of the King's North American realm aside for colonists and reserved others for the First Nations, thereby affirming native title to their lands and making clear that, though under the sovereignty of the Crown, the Aboriginal bands were autonomous political units in a "nation-to-nation" association with non-native governments, with the monarch as the intermediary.
-This created not only a "constitutional and moral basis of alliance" between indigenous Canadians and the Canadian state as personified in the monarch, but also a fiduciary affiliation in which the Crown is constitutionally charged with providing certain guarantees to the First Nations, as affirmed in Sparrow v.
+Today, the main guide for relations between the monarchy and Canadian First Nations is King George III's Royal Proclamation of 1763.
+Though not a treaty, it is regarded by First Nations as their Magna Carta or "Indian Bill of Rights", binding on not only the British Crown, but, the Canadian one, as well, as the document remains a part of the Canadian constitution.
+The proclamation set parts of the King's North American realm aside for colonists and reserved others for the First Nations, thereby affirming native title to their lands and making clear that, under the sovereignty of the Crown, the Aboriginal bands were autonomous political units in a "nation-to-nation" association with non-native governments, with the monarch as the intermediary.

+This created a "constitutional and moral basis of alliance" between indigenous Canadians and the Canadian state as personified in the monarch, as affirmed in Sparrow v.
 The Queen, meaning that the "honour of the Crown" is at stake in dealings between it and First Nations leaders.
+The Crown's governmental representatives therefore must act in good faith in matters relating to Indigenous peoples, predominantly via a duty to consult and accommodate whenever Indigenous peoples' rights and interests might be involved.
+The duty derives "from the Crown's assertion of sovereignty in the face of prior Aboriginal occupation" and is "not a mere incantation, but, rather, a core precept that finds its application in concrete practices", and "cannot be interpreted narrowly or technically".